 Technology used in vaccine development is adaptable to change if mutations occur, in the same way that the influenza vaccine ingredients change each season.

-Developments in this area will be closely monitored.
+Developments in this area are being closely monitored.

 Other measures to prevent COVID-19

 It is not yet known how long the antibodies (immunoglobulins) or cellular immunity lasts, which are induced in response to having the COVID-19 vaccine, or after having COVID-19.

 There is limited information from COVID-19 vaccine clinical trials regarding whether vaccination reduces the rate of transmission of infection.

 Therefore, it is important that the following measures continue to be followed, even if people are vaccinated or have had COVID-19:

 - Hand hygiene - Regular, thorough hand washing with soap and water is vital to prevent infections, especially after using the bathroom and before eating.
 Hand sanitiser may be used if soap and water are unavailable.

 - Respiratory hygiene - Physical distancing and covering the mouth and nose with a bent elbow or tissue when coughing or sneezing, then disposing of the used tissue immediately, can prevent infections.